wp-plugins/digiproveblog/readme.txt

 * Changed naming conventions to further reduce risk of clash with other plugins and themes
 * Fixed bug where Update button can disappear in settings menu after license maintenance
 * Specifies UTF-8 character encoding in upgrade form - prevents warnings
-* Improved handling of SQL errors
+* Logs mysql.connect_timeout value in case of 'MySQL server has gone away' error
 * Logs time taken to perform MySQL instruction in case of an SQL error
 * Better handling of malformed URLs and bookmarks when parsing for media files
 * Resolved minor error not returning content after a hook function in certain circumstances